The Sequence of Events that led to the 1963 Publications in "Nature" of 3C273, the first Quasar and the first Extragalactic Radio Jet: SCHMIDT'S 200-INCH SPECTRUM

-In the meantime, Schmidt had undertaken spectroscopy at the 200 inch on the nights of 27 and 29 December 1962, his first opportunity to do so.
+In the meantime, on the nights of 1962 December 27 and 29, Schmidt had undertaken spectroscopy at the 200-inch, his first opportunity to do so since receiving Bolton's August 20 letter.
 He was faced with a practical dilemma.
-He assumed that the bright ``star'' was merely a confusing foreground bright 13th magnitude Galactic star.
-To obtain a spectrum of the faint jet, which was by far the most likely identification based on the information he had received from Bolton, he had to place the slit of the spectrograph along the extended jet for a long exposure.
-In doing it was inevitable that the bright confusing star 10 arcseconds away would spill over into any spectrum of the jet he would obtain.
+Given the Bolton positions, and given that no other bright star had been proposed as a radio source identification, he assumed that the bright 13th magnitude `star' was merely a confusing foreground very bright star.
+To obtain a spectrum of the faint jet, which he saw as by far the most likely identification, he had to place the slit of the spectrograph along the extended jet for a long exposure, even with the 200-inch.
+In doing so it was inevitable that the bright confusing star 10 arcseconds away, would spill over into any spectrum of the jet he would obtain.

-To offset this, he had decided to first obtain a spectrum of this bright star.
-His first attempt on the night of December 27 was overexposed.
-Although he had the world's largest optical telescope at his disposal, his detector was a photographic plate with efficiency no more than a few percent; thus exposure times were not always easy to determine.
-On the night of December 29, 1962 he managed to obtain a spectrum of the ``star'' that was not overexposed, which showed some faint emission lines, but with no obvious explanation in terms of any expected stellar lines.
+To offset this, Maarten Schmidt had decided to first obtain a spectrum of this bright star.
+His first attempt on the night of 1962 December 27 was overexposed.
+Although he had the world's largest optical telescope at his disposal, at that time his detector was a small photographic plate with efficiency no more than a few percent, so exposure times were not always easy to determine.
+On the night of December 29 he managed to obtain a spectrum of the bright `star' that was not overexposed, and which showed some faint emission lines, but with no obvious explanation in terms any expected stellar lines.

-There it stayed until February 6, 1963, as outlined in the paper presented to the American Philosophical Society (\cite[Schmidt, 2011]{Schmidt11}).
-He wrote:

-\textit{``It happened on 6 February 1963.
+There it stayed until 1963 February 6th, as outlined in Schmidt's paper presented to the American Philosophical Society \citep{Schmidt2011}.
+He wrote: {\bf \begin{quotation} `It happened on 6 February 1963.
 In response to Hazard's letter I decided to have another look at the spectra...
 For reasons that I don't remember I tried to construct an energy-level diagram.
 When the energy levels did not come out regularly spaced, I was annoyed...
 To check on the regularity of the observed lines, I decided to compare them with the Balmer lines of hydrogen...
-Specifically, I took for each line in 3C 273 the ratio of its wavelength over the wavelength of the nearest Balmer line.
-The first ratio was 1.16, the second was... also 1.16.\\ It suddenly struck me that I might be seeing a redshift.
-When the third and fourth ratios were also close to 1.16, it was abundantly clear that I was seeing in 3C 273 a redshifted Balmer spectrum.''}
+Specifically, I took for each line in 3C\,273 the ratio of its wavelength over the wavelength of the nearest Balmer line.
+The first ratio was 1.16, the second was... also 1.16.

+It suddenly struck me that I might be seeing a redshift.
+When the third and fourth ratios were also close to 1.16, it was abundantly clear that I was seeing in 3C\,273 a redshifted Balmer spectrum.' \end{quotation} }